Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Overview
 --------

+This section presents some informations regarding the hardware and software infrastructure recommended to run a server-side Orge instance.

-An Orge server is the part of the system which is linking the simulated world to remote peers.
+An Orge server is the part of the Orge system which is linking the simulated world to remote peers.
+It is neither responsible for the world simulation nor for the client-side processings; it is the interface in-between.

 It allows to inject events and retrieve informations from the Orge virtual world, which otherwise would live its life in a black box.